biot-med/gen2_adherence_plugin/README.md

 - `LAST_SESSION_TIME_KEY` - The last session time attribute name as it appears in the patient template.

 - `ADHERENCE_SESSION_TEMPLATE_NAME` - The template name of the session that requires adherence.

-- `ADHERENCE_TIME_IN_DAYS` - Minimum time in days of not doing a session to trigger non-adherence.

 - `ALERT_TEMPLATE_NAME` - The template name of the adherence alert.